'The locations are going to be swamped now with visitors, which is great for the local economy'

-Happy Valley tours: Now fans of the smash hit BBC drama can visit filming locations used for scenes in the series as travel operators launch trips to Calderdale
+Happy Valley tours: Fans of smash hit BBC drama can visit TV filming locations used in the Sarah Lancashire and James Norton series as travel operators launch trips to Calderdale

 A travel agent is predicting a "huge influx" of visitors in the upper Calder Valley with the launch of Happy Valley tours.